groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/image-annotations/annotate-pdfs-java-groupdocs-image-annotations/_index.md

 annotator.add(stamp);
 ```

-## Frequently Asked Questions
+## Frequently asked questions

-**Q: What's the maximum image size I can use?**
+**Q: What’s the maximum image size I can use?**
 A: No hard limit, but keep images under 2 MB for optimal performance.

 **Q: Can I use animated GIFs?**
 A: GroupDocs renders only the first frame of an animated GIF.